markjivko/kronup-php/docs/Api/ChannelsApi.md

 ## `update()`

-> Channels Update channel details for a team
+> Update channel details for a team

 {: .new-title }
 > #️⃣ Execute example in terminal